richardschoen/iforgit/rdiactions.md

 Selected Types = ```ALL``` unless you want to limit to only selected source member types.

 ### Get Most Recent Source Member from Git-SRCFRMGIT
 Get the most recently committed version of this source member from the associated git repository using the SRCFRMGIT CL command.
 RDi will prompt the user for the CL command unless you uncheck the option to prompt first.

-The existing source member in the source library will get overwritten with the source member from your Git repositoty.
+**Note: The existing source member in the regular source library will get overwritten with the source member from your Git repository.
+So be sure you are OK replacing the source member in the IBM i library with yiur last git committed version.

 Action Name: ```Get Most Recent Source Member from Git-SRCFRMGIT```

-Comment: ```Get and import source from git repository```
+Comment: ```Get and import most recent version of source from git repository```

 Command Type: ```Normal Command```